 Weapons that Are Strictly Prohibited from NJ

 New Jersey state law makes it illegal to possess certain types of weapons regardless of one’s purpose.
-Other weapons requires an individual to have a certain valid purpose.
-It is a fourth degree crime to knowing possess the following weapons:
+Other weapons require an individual to have a certain valid purpose.
+It is a fourth degree crime to knowingly possess the following weapons:

 Silencer for a gun